CoinWorth-Capital/PriceDefender-DApp/base-prototype/README.md

 - A basic front end (React/TypeScript) to manage deposits/withdrawals, display balances and liquidity actions taken
 - (An optional backend with TypeScript/Node.js if required for additional automation)

+### Running in Remix
+- Must deploy USDC at address 0x0924225A898f369B79B57364Ed75b529A630A96d as IERC
+- Must approve ValueLock deployed at its address
+- You can now interact with ValueLock

 ### Next Step
-Focus on coding and testing the Solidity smart contract that:
+Focus on coding and testing the Solidity smart contracts that:

-- Manages deposits/withdrawals.
+- Manages deposits/withdrawals
--- Setup approval process to allow the contract to transfer tokens from my wallet.
-This will require a simple ethers.js front end.
+- Interacts with Uniswap v3 to manage liquidity positions
-- Integrates with price oracles (using Chainlink or Uniswap Subgraph).
+- Integrates with price oracles (using Chainlink or Uniswap Subgraph)
-- Interacts with Uniswap v3 to manage liquidity positions.

-By establishing a robust and thoroughly tested core, you set a strong foundation for integrating the front-end interface and any additional backend automation later.
-This approach minimizes risk and ensures that your project’s key functionalities are reliable before expanding into user experience improvements.